Chris Corner

-To date, Chris Corner has released thirteen studio albums, four with Sneaker Pimps – Becoming X (1996), Splinter (1999), Bloodsport (2002) and Squaring the Circle (2021) and nine as IAMX – Kiss and Swallow (2004), The Alternative (2006), Kingdom of Welcome Addiction (2009), Volatile Times (2011), The Unified Field, (2013) Metanoia (2015), Everything Is Burning (2016), and Alive in New Light (2018) and an acoustic rework album – Echo Echo (2020).
-As well as two experimental albums – Unfall (2017) and Machinate (2021) and two live albums – Live in Warsaw (2008) and Mile Deep Hollow Tour (2022).
+To date, Chris Corner has released fifteen studio albums, four with Sneaker Pimps – Becoming X (1996), Splinter (1999), Bloodsport (2002) and Squaring the Circle (2021) and eleven as IAMX – Kiss and Swallow (2004), The Alternative (2006), Kingdom of Welcome Addiction (2009), Volatile Times (2011), The Unified Field, (2013) Metanoia (2015), Everything Is Burning (2016), Alive in New Light (2018), Fault Lines¹ (2023), and Fault Lines² (2024) and an acoustic rework album – Echo Echo (2020), as well as two experimental albums – Unfall (2017) and Machinate (2021) and two live albums – Live in Warsaw (2008) and Mile Deep Hollow Tour (2022).
 All albums under the IAMX moniker have been released independently and were written and produced solely by Corner with the exception of the fifth studio album The Unified Field, which was co-produced by Jim Abbiss, the experimental album Unfall which also features co-production and co-writing by Abbiss, and the acoustic album Echo Echo, which was co-produced by David Bottrill.
-Two more studio albums have been announced for release in the Spring and Fall of 2023.
+Two more studio albums have been announced for release in the spring and fall of 2023.

-Corner also composed and produced the soundtrack for the film Les Chevaliers du Ciel (2005).
-Which included features from Sue Denim of Robots In Disguise and the band Placebo.
-Further, many of Corner's songs have appeared in films, TV productions, and in video games.
-Most notably The Saint (1997), Queer As Folk (2001), Hostel (2005), Grand Theft Auto V (2013), and How To Get Away With Murder (2014) with the later featuring Corner's music in 16 different episodes across the show's six seasons.
+Corner also composed and produced the soundtrack for the film Les Chevaliers du Ciel (2005), which included features from Sue Denim of Robots in Disguise and the band Placebo.

-He has also directed, filmed, and edited music videos both for his own projects IAMX and Sneaker Pimps, and for other musicians such as Gary Numan.
+He has also directed, filmed, and edited music videos both for his own projects, IAMX and Sneaker Pimps, and for other musicians such as Gary Numan.